-The human cells should contain 23 pairs of chromosome.
-If there is a missing or extra chromosome, it is a abnormality.
+The human cells should contain 23 pairs of chromosomes.
+If there is a missing or extra chromosome, it is an abnormality.
 The most common numerical chromosome abnormalities are:

 Aneuploid – It means that there is is a presence of an extra or missing chromosome in the human cells.
-The most common type of aneuploid are Down’s Syndrome and Turner’s Syndrome.
+The most common type of aneuploid is Down’s Syndrome and Turner’s Syndrome.
 In the case of Down’s Syndrome, there will be an extra pair of chromosome 21.
-The Down’s Syndrome is also called as Trisomy 21.
-The children with Down’s Syndrome may have a small head, short neck, large mouth, small fingers, etc.
+The Down’s Syndrome is also called Trisomy 21.
+The children with Down’s Syndrome may have a small head, short neck, largemouth, small fingers, etc.

-Mosaicism – In case of mosaicism there will be two sets of chromosome.
+Mosaicism – In the case of mosaicism, there will be two sets of the chromosome.
 The duplication commonly happens in sex chromosomes.

 Abnormalities due to structural changes

-Sometimes the chromosomes may detach and unites with some other chromosomes.
-This translocation increase the risk of chronic leukemia.
+Sometimes the chromosomes may detach and unite with some other chromosomes.
+This translocation increases the risk of chronic leukemia.

 Is there any preparation required for Karyotype Test?

-The Karyotyping Couple and Karyotyping Single is done with the blood samples.
+The Karyotyping Couple and Karyotyping Single are done with the blood samples.
 So there is no special preparation required for the test.

 The Karyotyping is done to examine the chromosomes in our body.
-The cells present in the blood carries chromosome.
-So in Karyotype Test they look for the numerical and structural change in chromosomes present in our blood.
+The cells present in the blood carry chromosomes.
+So in Karyotype Test, they look for the numerical and structural change in chromosomes present in our blood.

 What can I know from Karyotype Test?